 - Ignition interlock device for 4 months

 After your second offense, you’ll become something called a habitual offender.
 Hopefully, you’re not in this situation.
 If you are, the penalties are quite severe.
-And, it’s very hard for your lawyer to get your charged reduced.
+And, it’s very hard for your lawyer to get your charge reduced.
 The prosecutor looks at you like someone with a history of DUI.
 They’re not going to be lenient.